Voldrix/Tellor/README.md

 ### Security
 This is a single user application without the hassle of authentication.\
 But that means anyone who can find/access your board can modify it.\
-This application is meant to be kept in a private web directory, not publicly accessible.
+This application is meant to be kept in a private web directory.
 Either on a local network server, or protected upstream by the reverse proxy.

 ### License
 [MIT](LICENSE)